decretist/Dissertation/Chapter2/chapter2.md

 both the *Decretum* and *Panormia* of Ivo of Chartres.
 For the edited Latin text, see [@brasington_ways_2004] For an English translation, see [@somerville_prefaces_1998, 132-158].

+[^a]: "Master Gratian, antonomastically called in this work 'the Master,' **in place of an introduction** prefaced his book with the following title, *Concord of discordant canons*, by which he precisely sets forth subject matter and intention. @somerville_prefaces_1998, 201.
+**Add quote in Latin.
+As noted above (Chapter 1), the title comes from a gloss, not from Gratian.**

 [^15]: 81,008 words or 19.1%.